 Verbal praise will be given readily by all adults in the school who will seek to name the positive behaviour choice that a child has made by reference to the Nightingale Habits.
-This is to be the most frequently used form of praise.

 Praise Postcards may be sent home by any adult working in the school to recognise when children have made a particular contribution to their class or the wider school.